jeremyraby/storeDatabase/README.md

 ## What I Learned

 This project was the first full project I've done using SQL and helped me practice creating tables as well as selecting fields to be displayed.
-I also figured out how to chain together `code`SELECT`code` statements to display summary statistics as a single row.
+I also figured out how to chain together `SELECT` statements to display summary statistics as a single row.

 ## Shout Out